 Combs resides in Columbus with his wife Nikki A. Combs, who is an adjunct psychology faculty member at Ivy Tech Community College and IUPUC.

 About Ivy Tech Community College

-Ivy Tech Community College is the state’s largest public post-secondary institution and the nation’s largest single-accredited statewide community college system with more than 200,000 students enrolled annually.
+Ivy Tech Community College is the state’s largest public postsecondary institution and the nation’s largest singly accredited statewide community college system serving nearly 200,000 students annually.
 Ivy Tech has campuses throughout Indiana.
-It serves as the state’s engine of workforce development, offering affordable degree programs and training that are aligned with the needs of its community along with courses and programs that transfer to other colleges and universities in Indiana.
-It is accredited by the Higher Learning Commission and a member of the North Central Association.
+It serves as the state’s engine of workforce development, offering affordable degree programs and training that are aligned with the needs of its communities.
+In addition, its courses and programs transfer to other colleges and universities in Indiana.
+It is accredited by the Higher Learning Commission and is a member of the North Central Association.